CthulhuUSN/StockReporter/README.md

 Project setup
 -------------
+Step 1: On local machine, create a folder (e.g. mkdir stockproject).

+Step 2: Switch to the new folder and perform "git init".

-Step 1: On local, run "git init" and followed by git clone https://github.com/kennylg2/swen_sa_tool.git.
+Step 3: On local, run "git init" and followed by git clone https://github.com/kennylg2/swen_sa_tool.git.

+Note: If you using the project zip, ignore the above steps.

-Step 2: Add project dependencies.
+Step 4: Add project dependencies.

   (Netbeans): Right click the project -> properties -> libraries -> Add Jar/Folder and select "jarfiles" folder.